Forever Vintage: A History of Three Italian Scooters

 In 2018, I returned to Sacramento after living abroad and was contacted by a friend about a yellow 1981 Vespa P200E.
 Recalling the fun of past rallies, I quickly agreed to the idea of owning another vintage Italian motor scooter.

-Although it took a few weeks to name, this Vespa is now called El Banano.
+Although it took a few weeks to name, this Vespa is fondly called El Banano (the Banana).
 In addition to being a great scooter for riding around Midtown, El Banano has taken me safely to and from work in the pouring rain while wearing – what else – a bright yellow rain suit.